jbrussell/academic-kickstart/content/other/research_as_art/index.md

 date = 2018-10-30T00:00:00

 # Project summary to display on homepage.
-summary = "Research as Art"
+summary = "The earth sciences are particularly visual, and often figures produced are quite literally 'works of art'.
+Research as Art aims to showcase this scientific art from researchers across the Lamont-Doherty Earth Observatory community."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`